ozzie787/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] "steps"    "date"     "interval"
 ```
-The variables included in this dataset are:
+The variables included in this data set are:

 * `steps`: *\<integer\>* Number of steps taking in a 5-minute interval (missing values are coded as `NA`).